snowflakedb/snowflake-kafka-connector/.github/pull_request_template.md

 -->

 <!--
 Reviewers:  Every review must have at least two reviewers for bug fixes, GA'ed component.
-1 reviewer is enough for test only, doc changes.
+One reviewer is enough for test only, doc changes.
 Example:
-- Minimum # of Required Reviewers - 2 for Improvements and Bugfixes - <@github alias>
+- Minimum # of Required Reviewers - **Two** for Improvements and Bugfixes - <@github alias>
 - Educational purposes - <@github alias>
-- Manager/TL approval (If patch critical and requires a release) -->
+- Manager/TL approval (If patch critical and requires a release) - <@github alias>
+-->